What’s the first step of success in project management?

 - Task management, so you can assign tasks to team members, track their progress, and know when they’re done—without chatting them up every 15 minutes,

-- Communication via comments, chat, @mentions, and notifications to help everyone stay informed of whatever’s happening that they need to know,
+- Project collaboration tools with communication via comments, chat, @mentions, and notifications to help everyone stay informed of whatever’s happening that they need to know,

 - Workflow features so processes and tasks can be programmed to automatically go through the various levels of input they need to be completed,